anwala/teaching-web-science/fall-2022/syllabus.md

 * Implement concepts from class along with a report
 * 9 homework assignments (HW0 -- HW8), each worth 10 points
-* Released on Saturdays and usually due 2 weeks later on Sunday
+* Released on Saturdays and usually due 1.5 -- 2 weeks later
 * *Don't wait until the last minute --- these are hard and time-consuming!*
 * Grading scale: 0 -- 10
   * 2 points are reserved for the required report